 Below, a link to 6 March drone video footage shared by Willapa Harbor Drones:

 This video clearly shows the sheen of leaking diesel fuel.

-Below, some photos from the Washington Department of Ecology, shared from this detailed update.
+Below, some photos from the Washington Department of Ecology, shared from their detailed update (no longer online).
 The first six photos are from 7 March.

 The oil sheen onshore near the vessel (17 March).

 Here are more news links:

 First, this 7 March KING 5 (Seattle TV station) news report, which includes three videos.
 The second video on the page is the interview with Department of Ecology spokesperson Shawn Zaniewski, quoted above as saying "...there is some dispute on exactly who owns [the vessel]."

 Next...a 7 March article in the Long Beach, WA newspaper Chinook Observer which includes a few photos and a bit of commentary on the history of the Hero.

 Here's an 8 March web page from the Pacific County Sheriff's Office.